rvaser/bioparser/README.md

 target_link_libraries(<your_exe> bioparser)
 ```

-If you are not using CMake, include the appropriate header file directly to you project and link with zlib.
+If you are not using CMake, include the appropriate header file directly to your project and link with zlib.

 #### Dependencies
 - gcc 4.8+ or clang 3.5+